-2.1 Pessimism about the user
+3.1 Pessimism about the user

 Current software that drives DVFS is pessimistic about the individual user's reaction to the slowdown that may occur when CPU frequency is reduced.
 Typically, the frequency is tightly tied to CPU usage.
-A burst of computation due to, for example, a mouse or keyboard event brings utilization quickly up to 100% and drives frequency, voltage, temperature, and power consumption up along with it.
-CPU-intensive applications also cause an almost instant increase in operating frequency and voltage.
+A burst of computation due to, for example, a mouse or keyboard event brings utilization quickly up to 100% and drives frequency, voltage, and power consumption up along with it.
+CPU-intensive applications also immediately cause an almost instant increase in operating frequency and voltage.

-In both cases, the CPU utilization (or OS events that drive it) is functioning as a proxy for user comfort.
+In both cases, the CPU utilization is functioning as a proxy for user comfort.
 Is it a good proxy?
-To find out, we conducted a small (n = 8) randomized user study, comparing four processor frequency strategies including dynamic, static low frequency (1.06 GHz), static medium frequency (1.33 GHz), as well as static high frequency (1.86 GHz).
-The dynamic strategy is the default DVFS policy used in Windows XP Professional.
-Note that the processor maximum frequency is 2.13 GHz.
-We allowed the users to acclimate to the full speed performance of the machine and its applications for 4 minutes and then carry out the tasks described in Section 1.1, with the following durations:
+To find out, we conducted a small (n=8) randomized user study, comparing four processor frequency strategies including dynamic, static low frequency $(1.06\,\mathrm{GHz})$, static medium frequency $(1.33\,\mathrm{GHz})$, and static high frequency $(1.86\,\mathrm{GHz})$.
+The dynamic strategy is the default DVFS used in Windows XP Professional.
+Note that the processor maximum frequency is $2.13\,\mathrm{GHz}$.
+We allowed the users to acclimate to the full speed performance of the machine and its applications for 4 minutes and then carried out the tasks described in Section 1.1, with the following durations: